Growing tomatoes in containers is probably the most popular way to grow tomatoes in the UK.

 Compost for hanging baskets, where weight is an issue, a mix of mutli-purpose and John Innes with added perlite is excellent.

 It’s best to add your own perlite – anywhere from 10% and up to 50% of the potting compost/perlite ratio – the more you add, the better the roots will like it!

-I should mention that a multi-purpose compost high in peat is undesirable because peat shrinks as it dries and air is removed from around the roots.
+I should mention that a multi-purpose compost that is high in peat, is undesirable because peat shrinks as it dries and air is removed from around the roots.

-The introduction of air pots and fabric pots show us an important lesson in tomato growing:
+The introduction of air pots and fabric pots provide an important benefit in tomato growing: